barronh/recipes/OpenCMAQInQGIS.md

 # Overview
 To use CMAQ data with QGIS, you need to create a custom projection and then import a raster file and set its projection.
-This example is based on the EPA 12US2 projection[1,2].
+The examples is based on the EPA 12US2[1,2] and 12US1[3] and 36US3[4] projections.
 One oddity in QGIS is that the raster origin is set to the lop left instead of bottom left.
 These instructions account for the problem.
 This works with CMAQ emissions, concentration, and metcro data correctly in QGIS.

 # Create a custom projection